These apple oatmeal cookies are perfect for fall! Packed with apples, walnuts, cinnamon, and raisins, they're a healthy, cozy autumn treat.

 - Raisins dot them with little pockets of sweetness.

-- Walnuts give these some crunch and make them rich & nutty.
+- Walnuts give these some crunch and make them rich and nutty.

 As written, this recipe is wonderful – the perfect hybrid between an apple cinnamon muffin and an oatmeal raisin cookie.
 If you feel like putting your personal twist on them, though, don’t hold back!
 Here are some ideas to change them up: